rsturua/QarTool-Project/README.md

 ### Setting up the Python Environment

 1. **Install Python dependencies**:
-    1.When in the QarTool-Project directory
+    When in the QarTool-Project directory,
-    2.Navigate to the Python script directory and install required packages.
+    navigate to the Python script directory and install required packages.
     -------------------------------------
         cd Helsinki-marianMT
         pip install -r requirements.txt
     -------------------------------------

 2. **Setup Javascript Environment**:
-    1.When in the QarTool-Project directory
+    When in the QarTool-Project directory,
-    2.Navigate to qartool
+    navigate to qartool and
-    3.install npm
+    install npm
     -------------------------------------
         cd qartool
         npm install
+        npm i @symbo.ls/cli@latest -g
     -------------------------------------

 3. **Running The Application On Localhost**:
-    1.When in the QarTool-Project directory
+    When in the QarTool-Project directory,
-    2.Navigate to qartool
+    navigate to qartool
     -------------------------------------
         cd qartool
         npm run start-all